Balibaloo/obsidian-local-template-configuration/README.md

 ### new_note_name
 This is a [text](#text) variable that is added to every intent automatically.

-It holds the name of the new note and can be used in the `output_pathname_template` to add other text around the new note name and use other variables in the note name.
+It holds the name of the new note and can be used in `outputs_to_templated_pathname` to add other text, including other variables, to the new note name.

 See [new note properties](#new-note-properties)